joaovitorzv/blog/README.md

-### Thats my blog
+### That's my blog!

 Go take a look https://joaovitorzv.is-a.dev

 ## How I built it?
-Basically using Next.js and exported it to be statically served by Github Pages, the data comes from GraphCMS at built time using apollo-client to fetch everything and ofcourse it has typescript.
+Basically used Next.js and exported it to be statically served by Github Pages, using apollo-client to fetch the data coming from GraphCMS at built time and  of course it has typescript.